The Best Ad Blockers for Firefox 2026

 • Doesn't share or sell your data with third parties

-AdLock is one of the best free extensions we've tested.
-AdLock blocked most ads with just the extension, even without paying for a subscription.
+AdLock is one of the best free extensions I've tested.
+AdLock blocked most ads with just the extension, even without a paid subscription.
 It also promises to respect your data privacy by effectively tackling trackers and not selling or sharing your data.

-Private free extension: AdLock's privacy privacy is another indicator of its commitment to privacy.
-It states that it gathers anonymous usage information, but it's stored in your local storage and is not sold or shared with third parties.
-We feel good about its data usage, even with the free extension.
+Private free extension: AdLock's privacy policy is another indicator of its commitment to privacy.
+It states that it gathers anonymous usage information, but this data is stored in your local storage and is not sold or shared with third parties.
+I feel good about its data usage, even with the free extension.

 Long subscription period: If you opt for a premium subscription and want to get the best value, you'll need to commit to a five-year subscription.
 There are also annual and monthly plans, but those come at a higher cost.

-Limited free extension: It's unique that AdLock includes a blocker specifically for social media, but we didn't like that it came at a premium price.
-Plus, the spyware blockers are only available with a paid plan.
+Limited free extension: AdLock includes a social media blocker, but I didn't like that it's available only at a premium price.
+Plus, the spyware blockers are only available on paid plans.

 AdLock pros and cons